Jeunette/ass-automation-java/README.md

 # Ending Prompt

-Let's say what if you accidently used the wrong `json` file?
+Let's say what if you accidentally used the wrong `json` file?
 Or you want to see the messages again.

-The terminal will prompt the following message to ask you whether or not to delete the save files.
+The terminal will prompt the following message to ask you whether to delete the save files.
 The save files work as a save point that can load the messages and **rebuild the `.ass` file** real quick by simply re-run the `run` or `ass` command.

 **MAKE SURE YOU DON'T ACCIDENTALLY DELETE YOUR `.ASS` FILE.**